knot-51/audio-to-beep/README.md

 - Python
 - NumPy
 - SciPy
-- Matplotlib (optional for plotting)
+- Matplotlib (for plotting)

 ## How to Use
 - Run the original audio through a vocal separator tools like OpenUnmix or BandLab.com
+- Open the Python file and set:
+   - `audio_file_input` to the path of your processed vocal-only file
-- Change the audio_file_input to desired directory and interval to desired value then run.
+   - `interval` to your desired sampling interval (in seconds)
+- Run the code and get the output file frome the code's directory